 Today, this approach is called analytical quality by design (QbD).

-The aim of this work was the implementation of analytical QbD in LC using intelligent modeling software (3–6).
-The modeling
+The aim of this work was the implementation of analytical QbD in LC using intelligent modelling software (3–6).
+The modelling

 software, which was originally developed in 1986 in cooperation with Snyder and his colleagues (7–9) and Molnár, looking at